Cinnamon-bellied ground tyrant: Breeding

 The cinnamon-bellied ground tyrant's breeding season has not been defined but appears to span September to March.
 Males make a display flight in which they hover high above the ground with dangling legs and a spread tail and then drop to the ground.
 The species' nest is an open cup made of grass and lined with feathers.
 It is usually placed among rocks such as on a talus slope.
 The clutch is three eggs.
 Nothing else is known about the species' breeding biology.

 Vocalization

 As of April 2025 xeno-canto had seven recordings of cinnamon-bellied ground tyrant vocalizations, all by a single recordist in Argentina on January 20, 2002.
 The Cornell Lab of Ornithology's Macaulay Library had five including one of the xeno-canto recordings.
 The species' vocalizations include a "high-pitched wee tee, wee tee tee and wee tee tee tee [and a] longer weetee weetee weeteewee wee wee".

-Status
+Conservation status

 The IUCN has assessed the cinnamon-bellied ground tyrant as being of Least Concern.
 Its population size and trend are not known.
 No immediate threats have been identified.
 It is considered generally uncommon to locally fairly common and breeds in at least one national park in each of Chile and Argentina.
 Its "[p]opulation appears either to fluctuate greatly or to have decreased markedly in recent decades".